 The MSc2 studio 'Salon' refers to the tradition of the large public room that receives and shapes the society of people that it gathers, offering opportunities for both intimacy and publicness in engagement with the building and the city in which it is set.
 Students of this studio design the structure and fabric of such an interior, in response to an existing building and a specific community and site.
 This includes consideration of its furnishing, material and finishes, along with possibilities of its inhabitation.

 Programme MSc 2 spring semester 2024 (pdf)

 Two separate graduation studios are offered: the graduation studio ‘Palace’ starts in the Fall semester and the Independent Group in the Spring semester.

 The MSc 3 and MSc 4 graduation studio 'Palace' refers to the forms and histories of such representative public buildings, while acknowledging that their roles and responsibilities to the society and culture have been constantly reinterpreted over time.
 The inherent spatial complexity of the palace, with its hierarchies, infrastructures and intricate sequences of rooms and spaces, encompasses and extends the themes and issues raised within the other courses.
 Transformed to meet contemporary needs, it is offered as a framework or scaffold for collective public life.

 Prof. Daniel Rosbottom, Sereh Mandias, ir.
-Susanne Pietsch, Mark Pimlott, Dirk Somers, ir.
+Susanne Pietsch, Mark Pimlott, ir.
+Dirk Somers, dr. Amy Thomas, Sam de Vocht, ir.
 Leontine de Wit, ir.
-Jurjen Zeinstra
+Jurjen Zeinstra.

 Additional information about the projects and student work can be found here.